compulim/generator-azure-web-app/README.md

 1. Create a new Web App project
 2. Run development server and develop locally
-3. Build the project for production deployment
+3. Build for production deployment
 4. Deploy to target servers
   * As a vanilla Node.js
   * To Azure Web App